 Here are a couple of other companies that will buy your used electronics for cash as well:

 Hate junk mail, turn it into cash!
 The Small Business Knowledge Center will pay you for your junk mail in the insurance, financial, mortgage, lending, credit, telecommunications, and travel industries.
 Just sign up to become a consumer panelist and then send your qualifying junk mail in pre-paid envelopes weekly.
 For each piece of mail that you send in, you’ll earn points that can be redeemed for gift cards.

 The Small Business Knowledge Center has an A+ rating with the Better Business Bureau.

 Receipt Hog is a smartphone app where you take photos of your receipts from any grocery store, supercenter, club store, dollar store, drug store, convenience mart, beauty supply, or pet supply store.
-Once receipts are inputted into the system, Receipt Hog will award you with virtual coins that can be traded in for cash via PayPal or an Amazon gift cards.
+Once receipts are inputted into the system, Receipt Hog will award you with virtual coins that can be traded in for cash via PayPal, Visa, or Amazon gift cards.
 The amount of coins you earn per receipt depends on how much your total bill is.
 You can submit 20 receipts per week and trade 1,000 coins in for $5.